jxxcarlson/blockParser/README.md

 getNodeAtLine : Array (Maybe Id) -> Int -> Tree Block -> Maybe Block
 ```

-To go in the other direction, the beginning and ending indices
+To go in the other direction, one can find
-of the source array corresponding to a given `Id` are
+the beginning and ending indices
-computed by
+of the source array corresponding to a given `Id` using

 ```elm
 getArraySegment : Id -> Tree Block -> Maybe ( Int, Int )
 ```

-For more info, one can use
+To get the node itself, use

 ```elm
 getNode : Id -> Tree Block -> Maybe Block